SanDiegoCodeSchool/lti-node-example/README.md

 - Mark the tool as a 'LTI1.3' Tool
 - Initiate Login URL - https://localtunnelname.localtunnel.me/oidc
 - Redirection URIs - https://localtunnelname.localtunnel.me/project/submit
-- Enable Assignment and Grade Services
+- Enable Assignment and Grade Services under the services tab
-- Enable sharing of launcher's name
+- Enable sharing of launcher's name under the privacy tab
-- Choose 'Always' Accept grades from the Tool
+- Choose 'Always' Accept grades from the Tool under the privacy tab

-4. After clicking `Save changes`, click the Menu icon for the Tool you just added and make note of the Tool Configuration Details
+4. After clicking `Save changes`, click the Menu icon (icon to the left of the gear icon) for the Tool you just added and make note of the Tool Configuration Details
-- Replace the Client ID from this information to the server.js file on line 58.
+- Copy the Client ID from this information and paste it into the server.js file of your code on line 58.
 Additionally, replace line 61 with your localtunnel URL + "/project/submit"

 5. Back in the Moodle sandbox, click `Dashboard` and click any of the demo courses.
-Use the Gear icon to `Turn editing on`.
+Use the Gear icon onthe top right of the webpage to `Turn editing on`.
 You will then be able to `Add an Activty or Resource` for an `External Tool`.
 Simply give it a name and select the Tool you added above from the drop down box for `Preconfigured tool`.
 Click `Save and return to course`.

-6. Run localtunnel, MongoDB, and your server in separate terminals:
+6. In separate terminals, run localtunnel, MongoDB, and your server :
 ```
 lt --port 3000 --subdomain localtunnelname
 mongod
 npm start
 ```

+7. After you have started the server, the command line should log that your platform has been registered.
+Before continuing, open a new tab in your browser and navigate to your local tunnel url + "/pubickey/moodle".
+This webpage produces a public key that you MUST add to your previously configured tool settings under the public key input. **BE SURE TO COPY EVERYTHING INBETWEEN THE QUOTATIONS ON THIS WEBPAGE.**

-7. In the upper right corner of the Moodle sandbox, switch your role to Student, and then click on the Tool you just added to the course you chose.
+8. In the upper right corner of the Moodle sandbox, switch your role to Student, and then click on the Tool you just added to the course you chose.
 The Example Tool will now display.

 The Example Tool is a Project Submission Grader.
 When the Tool is launched, the student will see a form where they can enter a Github URL and a Heroku and/or Now URL.
 After the student enters the URLs of their project and clicks Submit, the Tool will grade the project.